 One thousand dollars will be awarded on an annual basis to an orthopaedic resident in his or her year prior to their final year of clinical training who is a member of the Canadian Orthopaedic Association and who meets the criteria as outlined in the guidelines and application documentation.

 Founded by Dr. Veronica Wadey and Mr. Henry Chow, this award recognizes and honors the vital role surgeons play in the lives of others.
 The scholarship fund celebrates exceptional residents by honoring their dedication to community spirit and/or giving back for the benefit of others.
 It recognizes individuals that demonstrate passion for orthopaedics and embrace initiatives that go well beyond their expected duties.

 For more detailed information, including criteria, eligibility, process and timing:

-Bones and Phones – Guidelines & Application Form – Now accepting applications for 2017!
+Bones and Phones – Guidelines & Application Form – Now accepting applications!

 Bones and Phones – Letter of Nomination

 Find out about previous recipients of this and other Foundation awards.